The New Tipping Etiquette: How Much to Tip in Every Situation, from Salons to Restaurants to Drivers and Delivery

 Knowing how much to tip has always been stressful—there are no set rules, so you’re left guessing how to convert service quality into cash—but the COVID-19 pandemic has only increased the confusion.
 Many workers who normally survive on tips, like waitstaff, hotel clerks, and bartenders, lost this large part of their income when they no longer served customers in person, says Toni Dupree, a professional etiquette coach and author of a book and magazine column on etiquette rules.

 But while tipping for in-person services stopped during the height of the pandemic, other types of services exploded.
 Suddenly things like food and package delivery and grocery pickup were considered safety essentials.
 Places that had never asked for a gratuity before, like fast-food restaurants, were now asking for tips.
-Newer service jobs became popular, like concierge health care, where doctors and nurses come to your home to do exams.
+Digital tipping systems that have increased throughout the pandemic have led to a phenomenon of tipflation.
+And newer service jobs became popular, like concierge health care, where doctors and nurses come to your home to do exams.

 Did all these new services require a tip?
 Should the tip be bigger since these “essential workers” were working during a pandemic?
 Should tips depend on how risky the job is?
 And let’s not forget about the hit to most of our wallets.
 Money has been getting tighter for many people, particularly those who lost their jobs.
 Should folks on a reduced income still be expected to tip?